emleddin/research-scripts/amber-analysis/NMA/README.md

 ## `eigenplots.py`
-A python script to plot the contributions of the different normal modes and determine which are important for the overall motion of the protein.
+A python script to plot the contributions of the different normal modes and determine which are important for the overall motion of the protein when using an NMD file generated through VMD.
 This information can then be used to determine the number of modes to plot using `NMA_plot_mult.py`.

+## `eigenplots-cpptraj.py`
+A python script to plot the contributions of the different normal modes and determine which are important for the overall motion of the protein when using an NMD file generated through `cpptraj`.

 ## `NMA_plot_mult.py`
 A python script to plot the most relevant normal modes from the `.nmd` file